PeterWrighten/MachineLearning/MechineLearning-Python/README.md

 # MechineLearning Basic By Python

 This is a Basic MachineLearning course powered by Python 3 in Japan's University.
-Projects could directly implement by Python compiler, but LectureNotes should use [Google Colaboratory](https://colab.research.google.com/).
+Assignments could directly implement by Python compiler, but LectureNotes should use [Google Colaboratory](https://colab.research.google.com/).

 Course|Lecture|Assignments
 --:|--:|--: